 Continuous Exploration (CE) is the process that spurring innovation by continually exploring market and customer needs, and defining a Vision, Roadmap, and set of Features for a Solution that addresses those needs.

-SAFe®‘s Core Values are the main foundations that support everything SAFe® stands for.
+SAFe® ‘s Core Values are the main foundations that support everything SAFe® stands for.
 They represent the fundamental beliefs that ensure SAFe® products and services live up to their goals.
-The four Core Values of alignment, built-in quality, transparency, and program execution guide the participants as they make decisions and interact.
+The four Core Values of alignment, transparency, respect for people, and relentless improvement represent the foundational beliefs that are key to SAFe’s effectiveness.

 Cost of Delay (CoD) represents the money or value that will be lost by delaying or not doing a job at all and is used in WSJF prioritization.